 If your company is a small one with limited upward mobility, you may want to offer cross-training as a way to help staff develop new skills and stay motivated and interested in their work.
 Your employees will value opportunities to gain exposure to roles and projects not necessarily in their job descriptions or current competency areas.

 The benefit for your company is that you will have a more versatile group of employees with a better understanding of how all the separate parts (their individual responsibilities) come together to make the whole (a successful, profitable business).
-You can complement a cross-training program with outside training tailored to individual employees’ developmental needs.
+You can complement a cross-training programme with outside training tailored to individual employees’ developmental needs.

-4. Comprehensive Mentoring Programs
+4. Comprehensive mentoring programmes

 In addition to traditional one-on-one mentoring relationships, consider setting up groups of mentors from various areas of the company who will focus on high-potential employees.
 Each group will meet regularly to brainstorm ways to help a specific top performer build on key strengths and achieve professional goals.